sderose/ragnarok/Dominus/DOC/ReferenceManual.md

 ** Variables holding regexes end in "_re".

 ** Types created by NewType to help with type-hinting (these generally correspond to XSD built-in datatypes) end in "_t".
+These exist but are not fully integrated with the XSD type handling in general (yet), since NewType normally only affects things like pylint.

-** Protocol classes are defined above class that are expected to be "pluggable", and are named the same but with "_P" appended:
+** Protocol or ABC classes are defined above class that are expected to be "pluggable", and are named the same but with "_P" appended:
     DOMImplementation_P --> DOMImplementation
     XMLParser_P --> XMLParser

 TODO: I may switch PlainNode to be a protocol class or ABC.

-===Types===

-* Typehints everywhere.

-* XSD types are defined as NewTypes (in typesForHints.py).
-They are named by the (casely-correct) XSD names, plus "_t" to be clear they're types.
-Regexes to match them (ending in "_re"), constraints, etc. are defined in xmlstrings.py.

-===Classes and subclasses===

-* Methods that are defined in multiple classes (for example, serializers), and often labelled on the "def" line with a comment giving the class.
-I find this helpful for readability.

-* Methods that are not part of DOM proper, are tagged by a comment on their "def" lines, saying where they're from.

-    isElement(self) -> bool
-    innerXML(self) -> str
-    Text(text:str) -> TextNode
-    checkNode(self)
-    tail(self) -> str
-    writexml(self): # MINIDOM

-This is not done everywhere yet, and I'm debating how best to flag methods that are in (say) DOM but here added to other classes, methods that add new parameters, and infrastructure (like Enums, XStrings, etc).
-I have not generally labelled methods that are normal Python ones, such as built-in list or dict operations that Node and NamedNodeMap (respectively) get.

 ===Methods vs. Properties vs. Instance variables===